 Q17) Does an accession number for my report mean that CDRH has approved my product?

 No. An accession number means that your report has been received by CDRH Document Control Center (DCC), and some information about the manufacturer and product were entered into our database.

-Q16) Where are acknowledgement letters of receipt sent?
+Q18) Where are acknowledgement of receipt letters sent?

 Acknowledgement of receipt letters are returned to the address provided for the report submitter.
 Only one copy of the letter is sent.
 If the submitter is different from the manufacturer, the letter is only sent to the report submitter.
 The submitter may send a copy to the manufacturer.